 B2B sales are completely different from B2C sales (Business to customer sales).
 In B2C, the product and services are directly marketed or sold to the customers.
 For instance, let's take a clothing store as an example.
 It sells its products directly to its clients, and they are known as B2C sales.

-Here are some significant differences between B2B sales and B2C sales:
+Here are some significant differences between B2B vs B2C sales:

 More decision-makers are involved: B2B sales approach involves various shareholders and multiple departments to close a sales deal, whereas B2C sales only involve individuals interested in the product or service.
 In addition, the number of individuals involved in B2B sales is growing.
 As per the Harvard business research, the average number of individuals involved in B2B sales was 5.4 in 2015, and it grew to 6.8 people in 2017.